Overview

 - Canonical wallets and tagged accounting events.

-- Module registry and sub chain registry.
+- Module registry and asset registry.

 - Anchors for documents and summarized external state.